Dylan-Vo05/Food.com-Dataset-Exploration/README.md

   - These columns are similarly stored as the `'nutrition'` column, as a string formatted as a list.
 Converting them to actual lists makes the information easier to process and work with.

 8. Added the `'PDV_deviance'` column
-  - The column serves as a general measure of a recipe's healthiness
+  - The column serves as a summary measure of a recipe's healthiness, weighting its excess macronutrients against beneficial deficients
   - It is a sum of the difference between unhealthy macronutrients and calories, in PDV (unhealthy macros being sugar, sodium, sat. fats, and carbohydrates), minus the difference between caloric PDV and protein PDV
+  - The selection of healthy and unhealthy macronutrients was guided by the USDA's [Dietary Guidelines for Americans](https://www.dietaryguidelines.gov/sites/default/files/2020-12/Dietary_Guidelines_for_Americans_2020-2025.pdf), which encouraged consumption of protein from a variety of sources, as well as the limitation and moderation of added sugars, sodium, saturated fats, and refined carbohydrates

 9. Dropped unnecessary columns
   - Removed the columns that were either unneeded or redundant for this specific analysis, including  `'recipe_id'`, `'nutrition'`, `'review'`, `'description'`, and `'steps'`

 When all steps are completed, the dataset contains 234,429 rows and 21 columns, a small portion of which is shown below.
+Scroll right to view more columns.

 |    | name                                 |     id |   minutes |   contributor_id | submitted           | tags                                                                                                                                                                                                                        |   n_steps | ingredients                                                                                                                                                                    |   n_ingredients |   user_id | date                |   rating |   avg_rating |   calories (PDV) |   total fat (PDV) |   sugar (PDV) |   sodium (PDV) |   protein (PDV) |   saturated fat (PDV) |   carbohydrates (PDV) |   PDV_deviance |
 |---:|:-------------------------------------|-------:|----------:|-----------------:|:--------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------:|----------:|:--------------------|---------:|-------------:|-----------------:|------------------:|--------------:|---------------:|----------------:|----------------------:|----------------------:|---------------:|